 Traditional Afternoon Tea – £55

-This tea is the ultimate afternoon tea for British sophistication.
-The Dorchester is simply stunning.
+The gluten-free afternoon tea at The Dorchester is the ultimate in British sophistication.
+It is simply stunning.
 Located right across the street from Hyde Park, there is just something about this hotel that feels special.

 We chose The Dorchester especially for an Easter Day afternoon tea with Andrew’s family.
 It did not disappoint.
 Afternoon tea at is served in the Promenade, which is beautifully draped in gorgeous fabrics that add to the feeling of luxury.